A Lesson From A Baby Robin & It's Mommy!

 by: sandy

-I have a robins nest in a potted plant in front of my office, I have watering the perimeter of the plant to keep it alive and give the mama and babies that should be born soon a safe space away from hawks and other animals that would kill.
+I have a robins nest in a potted plant in front of my office, I have been watering the perimeter of the plant to keep it alive and give the mama and babies that should be born soon a safe space away from hawks and other animals.

 Rating